Tenryu Project International Junior Heavyweight Tag Team Championship

-There have been twenty-two reigns (including one unrecognized) shared among twenty-one teams and thirty-three individuals.
-The current champions are Kenichiro Arai and Rey Paloma.

-Title history
+History

 The title was created in Wrestle Association R (WAR) on February 23, 1996, when Fuyuki-gun (Gedo and Lionheart) defeated Lance Storm and Yuji Yasuraoka in a tournament final.
 It was deemed inactive in 2000 when WAR folded, and was later revived by Dragon Gate on August 8, 2006.
 The I-J belts would be unified with the new Dragon Gate Open the Twin Gate Championship, a tag title made specifically for Dragon Gate, on October 12, 2007.
 In September 2010, the championship was reactivated by Tenryu Project.